YouwangDeng/Leetcode/Learning_Basics.md

 * But they can also be accessed directly.
 String literals are arrays of the proper array type to contain all its characters plus the terminating null-character, with each of the elements being of type const char (as literals, they can never be modified)

 * Stack<Character> stack = new Stack<Character>();
-    * must have both types decleared
+    * must have both types declared

+* Comparable
+    * natural ordering of objects
+    * can use Java sort with our application-specific objects
+* Comparator
+    * want to sort our objects in different ordering
+    * can not access the private data
+* Java function is passed by value, not pass by reference, like pass a copy pointer in C++